emmad225/SpotifyPersonalProject/README.md

    * Seasonal Listening Habits: Analysis of how your listening varies across different seasons.
 * Step 5: Review and Interpret Your Results
   * Once all cells have run, scroll through the outputs to explore the visualizations and data insights.
 This analysis will help you see trends and patterns in your Spotify listening habits.
-  * A complete CSV of your data will appear in the left-hand sidebar under files.
-This data can be downloaded and subsequently used for any visualization tools you wish to use for further visual analysis of your results.
-In this project, I used Tableau.
+  * A complete CSV of your data will appear in the left-hand sidebar under Files.
+Although I plan to add more visualizations within the code, you can download this data and use it with any visualization tools of your choice for further analysis.
+For this project, I used Tableau.